SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/affinity/index.md

 salloc: Granted job allocation 21541802

 <Note: Below is a pure MPI example: 8 MPI ranks on one node.
 Using the correct
-"-n", "-c", and "--cpu_bind=cores" option, the MPI tasks are spread out, and bind to both sockets on the Haswell node.
+"-n", "-c", and "--cpu-bind=cores" option, the MPI tasks are spread out, and bind to both sockets on the Haswell node.
 MPI ranks 0,2,4,6 are on the first socket, and MPI ranks 1,3,5,7 are on the second socket.
 Each MPI rank binds to
 4 physical CPUs (which has 8 logical CPUs total).
 For example, MPI rank 0 binds to physical cores 0-3, which includes logical CPUs 0-3,32-25.>

-elvis@nid00224:~> srun -n 8 -c 8 --cpu_bind=cores check-mpi.intel.cori
+elvis@nid00224:~> srun -n 8 -c 8 --cpu-bind=cores check-mpi.intel.cori
 Hello from rank 0, on nid00224. (core affinity = 0-3,32-35)
 Hello from rank 1, on nid00224. (core affinity = 16-19,48-51)
 Hello from rank 2, on nid00224. (core affinity = 4-7,36-39)